imvinayak32/namaste-js-notes/notes/season-1/lecture-12.md

     console.log(count);
   }
 }
-var counter1 = counter(); //counter function has closure with count var. counter1(); // increments counter

-var counter2 = counter();
+// counter function has closure with count var. var counter1 = counter();
+counter1(); // increments counter

-counter2(); // here counter2 is whole new copy of counter function and it wont impack the output of counter1
+// counter2 is whole new copy of counter function
+// it won't impact the output of counter1 var counter2 = counter();
+counter2();

 *************************